asuEdward/AIM240-Capstone-Anomaly-Detection/README.md

 - These libraries are listed in the requirements.txt file and can be installed in one step.

 ## Results Summary
 This project successfully used Isolation Forest to detect fraudulent credit card transactions without relying on labeled data.
-Simulated profiling showed the model’s memory usage at ~253MB, with quantization reducing usage by 40% and improving inference latency by approximately 20%.
-Visualizations and confusion matrices confirmed the model’s ability to generalize well in low-resource environments.
-Results were shared using Google Colab and made reproducible through GitHub.
+It also implemented LightGBM as a supervised benchmark to compare results.

+Final metrics:
+- Isolation Forest F1-score (fraud): 0.3365
+- LightGBM F1-score (fraud): 0.8634
+- Inference time (batch size 128): ~8ms
+- Memory usage after cleanup: ~690.65 MB

+Visualizations and confusion matrices confirmed each model’s performance.

+## Memory Profiling
+Memory usage was measured using the `psutil` library to assess the resource footprint of the Isolation Forest model during execution.

+Due to the nature of Jupyter/Colab environments, memory usage may incrementally increase with repeated cell executions.
+This is caused by retained object references and memory that is not automatically released between runs.
+To obtain a reproducible measurement, a fresh runtime was used before this profiling step.

+The reported usage was approximately 690.65 MB of RAM, confirming suitability for deployment on modern laptops, edge devices, or lightweight cloud containers (i.e., systems with moderate memory constraints).
+The output below reflects the model’s memory usage immediately after reinitialization.

+NOTE: Cleanup commands such as `gc.collect()`, `plt.close('all')`, and `del` statements can be used in development environments to manage memory manually and improve consistency between runs.

+The full pipeline runs in Google Colab and is shared through GitHub.

 ## Author
 Edward Smith